marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

 ### Failures & exceptions

-* when bootstrapping a project, it’s tempting to think that it should not crash to give an *impression* of robustness to early users.
+* when bootstrapping a project, it’s tempting to think that it should [fail safe](http://www.yegor256.com/2015/08/25/fail-fast.html) and not crash to give an *impression* of robustness to early users.
 This is probably ok for early development but will soon enough mask bugs.
 Don’t “catch all exceptions” everywhere, let the [code crash](https://mazenharake.wordpress.com/2009/09/14/let-it-crash-the-right-way/), monitor, understand the real issues and then fix.